Stephen Burch's Birding & Dragonfly Website

 I thought I'd see if I could reproduce these for myself, using a different selection of countries.
 This was easy enough to do using Excel and the Worldometers data.

-The curves above show that even now the totals are comparatively small as a percentage of each country's population, with the highest being over 0.14% (which corresponds to about 1 in 700).
+The curves above show that even now the totals are still comparatively small as a percentage of each country's population, with the highest (Brazil) now exceeding 0.29% (which corresponds to about 1 in 340).
 To put these figures into perspective, in the UK (and I presume elsewhere) the percentage of the population dying each year is just under 1% or 620,000 (2018 figure) in its population of 67 million.